self-ml/selfml/README.markdown

 ## Credits

 * locks - ruby implementation
+* alexgordon - creating self-ml and clearing up the grammer
 * devyn - helpful support
-* alexgordon - clearing up self-ml grammar
+* atamis - alternative ruby implementation, inspiration
+* kschiess - creating parslet and schooling me on how to use it